-This project has been selected as a finalist in the Community Action category:
+This project has been selected as a winner in the Community Action category:

 How did the project partners work together?

 This project was made possible primarily by the abilities and staff capacities of the organizations that made up the Steering Committee, which was responsible for the many decisions that needed to be made throughout the project process.
 This included deciding to open the project up to any local government participant, determining what specifically to ask for in the RFP, setting project timelines, responding to key questions and barriers, and creating and approving project communications.
 The Steering Committee met bi-weekly from February 2015 through March 2016.
 The Steering Committee was made up of the key project partners: Met Council, City of Minneapolis, Hennepin County, Ramsey County and Metro CERTs.

 Procurement and Technical Lead – Metropolitan Council

 The Metropolitan Council acted as the procurement, financial, and technical lead for this project, which included writing (with input from the project Steering Committee) and publishing the RFP, as well as conducting negotiations with the selected solar developers.
 The Council also provided technical assistance to participants and, along with Metro CERT, recruited participants for the project.